yanyinzhao/HeightMapPathCode/README.md

 last_face_1st_vertex_ID last_face_2nd_vertex_ID last_face_3td_vertex_ID
 ```

-Since TIN-SurSimQ-Adapt(HM), TIN-SurSimQ-Adapt(PC), TIN-SurSimQ, TIN-NetSimQ-Adapt(HM), TIN-NetSimQ-Adapt(PC), TIN-NetSimQ, HM-MesSimQ-LS, and HM-MesSimQ-LST are time consuming or having large memory usage, the project will run all algorithms on small-version dataset ([data_and_index] <= 9).
+Since TIN-SSimplify-Adapt(HM), TIN-SSimplify-Adapt(PC), TIN-SSimplify, TIN-NSimplify-Adapt(HM), TIN-NSimplify-Adapt(PC), TIN-NSimplify, HM-Simplify-LS, and HM-Simplify-LST are time consuming or having large memory usage, and TIN-ESSP-Adv-Adapt(HM), TIN-ESSP-Adv-Adapt(PC), TIN-ESSP-Adv, TIN-SNP-Adv-Adapt(HM), TIN-SNP-Adv-Adapt(PC), TIN-SNP-Adv, HM-SP-Adv-LS, and HM-SP-Adv-LST depends on these algorithms, the project will run all algorithms on small-version dataset ([data_and_index] <= 9).
 The project will run all algorithms except these mentioned algorithms on original dataset ([data_and_index] > 9).

 In addition, we strongly encourage you to set [run_knn_and_range_query] to 0 if you are not conducting experiments.
 Otherwise, it will take a very long time to calculate them.